akurgat/Botnet-Anomaly-Detection/README.md

 ## The Data.

 The data was generated from an experiment conducted by the Canadian Institute for Cybersecurity in the University of New Brunswick in 2017.
 The experiment involved connecting multiple end-user virtual machines to a single DNS server via a firewall.
-One section of the virtual machines where each were actively running one distinct and known desktop user application and web service on Windows 7.
+One section of the virtual machines had each VM actively running one distinct and known desktop user application and web service on Windows 7.
 The applications included the following:

 - Dropbox
 - Avast